Enabling Social Applications via Decentralized Social Data Management: Design

-\emph{Social\_Strength(ego, alter, T)} returns a real number in the range $[0,1]$ that quantifies the social strength between $ego$ and $alter$ from $ego$'s perspective. \tc{Past studies in sociology~\cite{friedkin83horizons} observed that two individuals have meaningful social relationships when connected within two social hops (i.e., ``horizon of observability''), and their relationship strength greatly depends on the number of different direct or indirect social paths connecting them.
-Therefore, the two users in this function can be directly or indirectly connected and through multiple parallel social paths (e.g., paths $c b e$ and $c d e$ between $c$ and $e$, Figure~\ref{fig:Example}).
-The return value is normalized, as explained below, to $ego$'s social ties, to ensure that the social strength is less sensitive to a particular social activity of the users.}
+\emph{Social\_Strength(ego, alter, T)} returns a real number in the range $[0,1]$ that quantifies the social strength between $ego$ and $alter$ from $ego$'s perspective.
+Past studies in sociology~\cite{friedkin83horizons} observed that two individuals have meaningful social relationships when connected within two social hops (i.e., ``horizon of observability''), and their relationship strength greatly depends on the number of different direct or indirect paths connecting them.
+Therefore, the two users in this function can be directly or indirectly connected and through multiple parallel paths (e.g., paths $c b e$ and $c d e$ between $c$ and $e$, Figure~\ref{fig:Example}).
+The returned value is normalized, as explained below, to $ego$'s social ties, to ensure that the social strength is less sensitive to a particular user activity.